 Prevention of Influenza

-The Center for Disease Control and Prevention (CDC) recommends annual flu vaccination for individuals aged six months or older.
+The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for individuals aged six months or older.

 The vaccine provides immunity against three or four common strains of influenza viruses.
 The vaccine is readily available in all primary care centers in two different forms.
 The vaccine can be taken in the form of an injection or nasal spray.

 The spray is questioned for its effectiveness by the medical communities and is relatively less common.
-The current version of spray is expected to be more effective, according to the CDC but still, the nasal spray is not recommended for some people, including pregnant women, children, patients of asthma or wheezing cough and the elderly.
+The current version of the spray is expected to be more effective, according to the CDC but still, the nasal spray is not recommended for some people, including pregnant women, children, patients with asthma or wheezing cough, and the elderly.

 The common flu vaccine contains a very small amount of egg protein.
-So people who are allergic to eggs, need proper supervision of a medical practitioner to get vaccinated against influenza.
+So people who are allergic to eggs, need the proper supervision from a medical practitioner to get vaccinated against influenza.